 – 6 months after year end for companies / LLPs (i.e. 30 September for 31 March year ends)

 Where business books and records are received after the deadline:

 – we will make every effort to complete accounts in time for statutory deadlines but cannot guarantee to do so

-– if statutory deadlines are met then a supplementary fee of £100+vat from us will apply, which will be invoiced when the accounts are sent to you and subject to 14 day credit terms
+– if statutory deadlines are met then a supplementary fee will apply, which will be invoiced when the accounts are sent to you and subject to 14 day credit terms.
+The fee will be:

 – if statutory deadlines are not met then the supplementary fee will not apply and we accept no responsibility for penalties from HMRC / Companies House